 - Expatriates who want to buy a real estate property that is worth below AED 5 million can borrow approximately 80% of the overall property value.
 On the other hand, UAE citizens can borrow about 85% of the property value.

-- For second purchase, expats have the option of borrowing approximately 60% of the property value.
+- For the second purchase, ex-pats have the option of borrowing approximately 60% of the property value.

 - Buyers who are off-plan properties need to make a 50% deposit.